TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [New-JcSdkPolicy](New-JcSdkPolicy.md)
-This endpoint allows you to create a configuration (policy).
+This endpoint allows you to create a policy.
-Given the amount of configurable parameters required to create a Configuration (Policy), we suggest you use the JumpCloud Admin Console to create new configurations (policies).
+Given the amount of configurable parameters required to create a Policy, we suggest you use the JumpCloud Admin Console to create new policies.

 ##### Sample Request
 ```